-At the last girls weekend away I caught up through the end of the year.
+The last girls weekend away I spent my time catching up on Project Life up through the end of the year.
 I’m now behind again. ~sigh~

 Here’s a layout from October with random photos, a touch of journaling and a card from our vet’s office when we had to put our dog to sleep.

 I did add a bit of patterned paper to the layout (since you know I’m the paper queen!)

 In this layout I wanted to document a day in the life of our homeschool (where no two days are ever exactly the same.)

 My kids even got into the act by taking a picture of me deep in concentration!
 It’s a lot of work to check Algebra 1!

 I’m not even going to attempt to share all my Project Life layouts but I do like to include them on my blog because one of my main goals as a mom and storyteller is to encourage you to record your family’s story.
 It doesn’t have to be elaborate or overwhelmingly time consuming.
 Your family will thank you one day.

 Any questions about Project Life?